anahitasocial/anahita/README.md

 What is Anahita?
 ================
-open source social networking platform for building knowledge sharing apps and services.
-Anahita is open source and it is available under the GPL3 license.
+Anahita is an open source social networking platform for building knowledge sharing apps and services.
+Anahita is available under the GPL3 license.
 Use Anahita to develop:

 1. niche social networks for business, lifestyle, and support
 2. cloud back-end for your mobile apps